votingworks/vx-iso/README.md

 TODO: This requires a significant update due to implementing secure boot support.

 # Creating a vx-iso install USB with support for Keys and Data
 TODO: This is an early proof-of-concept, will need more work.
 It is intended for those more comfortable with manual commands, it doesn't have error checking, could run into issues, etc...
-Use at your own risk (there is no real risk beyond having to recreate a vx-iso USB)
+Use at your own risk.

+IMPORTANT: Please use the right device path.
+Running this against your local system drive would probably ruin your day if it somehow proceeded.
+There is only minimal error checking in place for now.

 Assuming you already have a working vx-iso (Arch Linux version) USB, attach it to a Linux system (has only been tested on a Debian 12 system so far).
 Use the `lsblk` command to determine the device path for the USB, e.g. `/dev/sda`